 5. Include keywords at key areas-

-Optimizing content for a keyword doesn’t necessarily mean stuffing the keyword numerous times throughout the article.
+Optimising content for a keyword doesn’t necessarily mean stuffing the keyword numerous times throughout the article.
 Instead, include your focus keyword at a few specific areas on-page.
 These include the page title, meta description, subheadings, and throughout the content– once in the first paragraph, images, URLs, anchor text link, and then use the keywords and its variations wherever it naturally fits throughout the rest of your content.

-6. Optimize for featured snippets
+6. Optimise for featured snippets

 Featured snippets are granted “Position Zero”; i.e. they show up even above the #1 result on Google SERP.
 These little boxes are designed to quickly answer a user’s question right within the search engine results page.

 You can add related question to the article as well.
 You can also create your article in a list-format and include tables in it since these are the type of content that’s usually pulled for featured snippets.

 7. Use inbound links